Depression – Diagnosis, Symptoms, and Treatment

 - Pamelor (nortriptyline)

-Another option for depression is Wellbutrin (bupropion).
-Wellbutrin (bupropion) may be a particularly useful selection in individuals who smoke as it is also prescribed for smoking cessation.
+Another option for depression is Wellbutrin XL (bupropion).
+Wellbutrin (bupropion) may be a particularly good selection in individuals who smoke as it is also prescribed for smoking cessation.

 Your doctor may also recommend Oleptro (trazodone) – especially if you are having trouble sleeping.

-Antidepressants generally take at least 2 weeks to a month for patients to notice an improvement in mood and other symptoms.
-They should be used cautiously in patients with suicidal thoughts as they may actually increase the risk of suicide in a small percentage of patients.
+Antidepressants generally take at least 2 weeks to a month for patients to notice improved mood and other symptoms.
+They should be used cautiously in patients with suicidal thoughts as they may increase the risk of suicide in a small percentage of patients.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.